Elvetham air crash: Victims

 The accident killed all 23 people aboard the aircraft.
-The five crew consisted of a pilot, co-pilot, navigator, wireless operator and flight engineer.
-The co-pilot was Warrant Officer Antonín Brož, aged 31, from Hradec Králové in northern Bohemia.
-The flight engineer was Flight Sergeant Zdeněk Sedlák, aged 33, from Prague, who was the husband of LACW Sedláková who had been booked to travel on the flight but whose seat had been reallocated to another passenger.
+The five crew consisted of a pilot Jaroslav Kudláček, co-pilot Antonín Brož (aged 31, from Hradec Králové in northern Bohemia), navigator Karel Rybníček, wireless operator Bohumil Vaverka and flight engineer Zdeněk Sedlák (aged 33, from Prague).

-The 17 official passengers included nine women, one of whom was Marína Paulínyová, aged 46, who was Vice-Chairman of the Czechoslovak Red Cross in London.
+The 17 official passengers included nine women, one of whom was Marína Paulínyová, aged 46, who was vice-chairman of the Czechoslovak Red Cross in London.
 Also among the passengers were five children travelling with their mothers.
-The eldest, Eva Šafranková, was three years old.
+The eldest child, Eva Šafranková, was three years old.
 Jiři Rosenblum and Helena Žaludová were two years old.
 Twins Ladíslav Soběslavsky and Marenka Soběslavská were just 18 months old.

 The body of another person was found at the crash site.
 It was so badly burned that investigators could not tell if it was that of a man or a woman.
 At first its identity was a mystery.
 But LACW Sedláková, the wife of Flt Sgt Sedlák, the flight engineer, had been reported missing after KG867 took off and she failed to return home to her flat in London.

 Sedláková had been born Edita Hermannová, a Czechoslovak Jew who reached the UK as one of Nicholas Winton's Kindertransport refugees in 1939.
 Her father had already died at that time and her brother Kurt had entered UK independently as a refugee a few months earlier in 1939.
 The Germans had murdered their mother, Hedvika, at Auschwitz in October 1944.
-After schooling in England Edita enlisted in the WAAF and was posted to 311 Squadron, where she and Sedlák met.
+After schooling in England Edita enlisted in the WAAF and was posted to 311 Squadron, where she and Zdeněk Sedlák met.
 They were married in May 1945.
 Sedláková was described as "a high-spirited girl" who was "deeply in love with her husband".
 About a fortnight before the crash, Sedláková had secured her discharge from the RAF so that she and Sedlák could return to their homeland together.
 She was last seen at Blackbushe in the vicinity of luggage that was to be loaded onto the aircraft.
-Either by herself or with the help of others she had boarded KG867 unauthorised.
+Either by herself or with the help of her husband she had boarded KG867 unauthorised.
 Sedláková was the only WAAF fatality in the six-year history of 311 Squadron.